PedroGeometrias/FRACTAL-WITH-COBOL/README.md

 # What to do next:
 - As I said, I will problably make process simpler to compiler for windows users
-- add some sort of explorer, like a point and click zoom feature, so people can explorer the fractal
+- add some sort of explorer, like a point and click zoom feature, so people can explore the fractal
 - make it so people can also create a image from the rendered fractal